Families of thousands missing from El Salvador's civil war pin hopes on new commission

 But several years later, Ortiz Rodríguez put all the pieces together.

-Later, “at around four o'clock in the afternoon a young man showed up and shouted to my grandfather that his sons had been captured,” recounted Ortiz.
+Later, “at around 4 o'clock in the afternoon a young man showed up and shouted to my grandfather that his sons had been captured,” recounted Ortiz.

 Now, more than 25 years after the war ended, Ortiz and others are still looking for their missing loved ones, trying to seek justice.

-Leonor Arteaga, senior program officer at the Due Process of Law Foundation in D.C., is a Salvadoran American who sits on the new commission.
+Leonor Arteaga, senior program officer at the Due Process of Law Foundation in Washington, is a Salvadoran American who sits on the new commission.

 Three commissioners serve in voluntary positions.
 Two were selected from a list of six candidates that were submitted by civil and victims groups in El Salvador and the third commissioner (Arteaga) was directly appointed by the president of El Salvador, Salvador Sánchez Cerén.